mover-dsl/mover-dsl.github.io/wowmom.md

 svg: wowmom.svg

 prompt: >
     Rotate the first letter W around the pink circle by 180 degrees.
 Then rotate the second letter W the same way.
-Finally, move the letter O down so that its bottom align with the rotated letter W
+Finally, move the letter O down so that its bottom align with the rotated letter W.

 program: |
     o_1 = iota(Object, lambda o: id(o, "letter-w-1"))